Burn Rubber (Why You Wanna Hurt Me)

-"Burn Rubber on Me (Why You Wanna Hurt Me)" is a song originally performed by the Gap Band in 1980 and written by member Charlie Wilson, Rudy Taylor, and producer Lonnie Simmons.
+"Burn Rubber (Why You Wanna Hurt Me)" is a song originally performed by the Gap Band in 1980 and written by member Charlie Wilson, Rudy Taylor, and producer Lonnie Simmons.

 Background

-The song's lyrics refer to abandonment by a lover.
-The phrase "Burn Rubber on Me" itself refers to said woman driving off while her lover is away.
-The narrative is continued in "Early in the Morning".
+According to engineer Jack Rouben, the foundation of the song started with its bassline: "[The track] was a musical idea that Charlie came up with on the Minimoog that turned into a groove, then a completed arrangement, and then they put the lyrics at the very end...This song was built upon that one repeating bass track, and that was the jam that blossomed into a whole complete song."
+Rouben also remarked how the title for this song, along with many other hits by the band, was a phrase coined by co-writer Rudy Taylor.

 Chart performance

-In 1981, it peaked at number 84 on the Billboard Hot 100, and it was a number 1 hit on the R&B charts.
+In 1981, it peaked at number 84 on the Billboard Hot 100, number 90 on Cash Box and number 1 on the R&B charts.
 Billboard magazine ranked it as the 12th biggest R&B single of 1981.
 A later single released, featuring "Humpin'" on the B-side, scored a number 19 appearance on the dance charts.

 Inspiration

 On June 30, 2021, Dave Grohl said that the drumming on "Smells Like Teen Spirit" was ripped off from the drum intro of "Burn Rubber on Me".